Albert0i/RedisDump/RedisFunctions.md

 WHERE textChi LIKE '%鄭文公%'
 ```

-`scanTextChi` is practically doing a SCAN key and test of condition and thus inefficient.
+`scanTextChi` is practically doing a SCAN key and test of condition, is an inefficient way of searching...
 ```
 > FCALL_RO SCANTEXTCHI 5 fts:chinese:documents:* key 鄭文公 0 10 id textChi visited
 1) 1) "11199"